klees/ILIAS/docs/documentation/input-processing.md

 frequently have higher security requirements as an LMS, like pen-tests, systematic training and instruction of developers, risk analysis, automated or manual code reviews, are not implemented in the general developement process of ILIAS.
-This on the one hand means that there certainly are low hangy fruits to be picked regarding security.
-On the other hand it again shows, that technical approaches most certainly won't be enought to raise the general level of security.
+This on the one hand means that there certainly are low hanging fruits to be picked regarding security.
+On the other hand it again shows that technical approaches most certainly won't be enough to raise the general level of security.
 Even if considering social implications, like we attempt to do in this paper, the improvement of the security of input processing won't be enough in general and will have a hard stand if not backed by other means.
 There are, however, measures